Below are the in-print works in this collection. Sort by title, author, format, publication date, or price »

-Homeric Conversation is the first full-length study of conversation in the Homeric poems.
-Deborah Beck argues that conversation should be considered a traditional Homeric type scene, alongside recognized types such as arrival, sacrifice, battle, and hospitality.
+In the first full-length study of conversation in the Homeric poems, Beck argues that conversation should be considered a traditional Homeric type scene, alongside recognized types such as arrival, sacrifice, battle, and hospitality.
 This book is a wide-ranging, closely argued aesthetic analysis of repetition and variation in the Homeric epics.

 Laura Slatkin’s influential and widely admired book explores the superficially minor role of Thetis in the Iliad.
 Slatkin uncovers alternative traditions about the power of Thetis and shows how an awareness of those myths brings a far greater understanding of Thetis’s place in the thematic structure of the Iliad.
 This second edition also includes six additional essays, which cover a broad range of topics in the study of the Greek Epic.

 Comparative Anthropology of Ancient Greece looks at the anthropology of the Greeks and other cultures across space and time, and in the process discovers aspects of the art of comparability.
 Marcel Detienne tries to see how cultural systems react not just to a touchstone category, but also to the questions and concepts that arise from the reaction.

 The Ancient Greeks not only spoke of time unfolding in a specific space, but also projected the past upon the future in order to make it active in the social practice of the present.
 This book shows how the Ancient Greeks’ collective memory was based on a remarkable faculty for the creation of ritual and narrative symbols.